Alice Allison Dunnigan, Trailblazing African-American Journalist

 A top student and a dedicated teacher

-Alice was so hungry for education that she walked miles to and from the segregated schoolhouse, and was always a top student.
-When it came time for college, she found that few doors were open to her as a black student in the 1920s.
+Alice’s hunger for education drove her to walk the many miles to the segregated schoolhouse she attended, where she was always a top student.
+When it came time for college, she found few doors open to her as a black student in the 1920s.
 When she came upon a rare chance to get into a teacher’s college, she jumped at it.

 In the segregated classroom where she wound up teaching, Alice passed along pride in the accomplishments of black Kentuckians to her students.
 With her own funds, she printed and distributed pamphlets on the subject to her students.
 She taught for nearly two decades, was briefly married (becoming Alice Dunnigan), had a son, and divorced.
 Pay for black teachers was meager, so she did laundry, cleaning, cooking — anything to make ends meet.